Loading...

 • Mods that are for purely aesthetic purposes, e.g. shaders.

-• Minimaps, as long as they do not show caves, invisible players and invisible entities.
+• Minimaps, as long as they do not show caves, crouched players, invisible players, and invisible entities.
 Often the "fair-play" version of minimaps will satisfy these requirements.

 • Damage indicator and armor/tool HUD mods.